 The Governor is likely to declare another state of drought emergency in California and include Mendocino County.
 Brooktrails Township has a limited supply of water and customers need to conserve our supplies, especially during the dry months of the year.
 Additionally, all customers are limited to a water usage cap of 9,000 gallons per month.

-The Brooktrails water system serves Brooktrails lots and Spring Creek parcels, but not the Sylvandale Subdivision.
-Facilities include a water treatment plant with the design capacity of 1.2 million gallons per day (MGD), 60 miles of water mains, 24 water tanks with 1.7 million gallons of storage and 18 pump stations.
+The Brooktrails water system serves Brooktrails lots and some Spring Creek parcels, but not the Sylvandale Subdivision.
+Facilities include a water treatment plant with the design capacity of 1.2 million gallons per day (MGD), 60 miles of water mains, 24 water tanks with 1.9 million gallons of storage and 18 pump stations.
 Click here to learn more about our water system.

 You can review our annual Consumer Confidence Report above, which contains test results and water quality information.
 Every drop of water supply delivered in Brooktrails comes from surface water and precipitation runoff in Brooktrails.

 The wastewater collection system includes three sewer lift stations at various elevations, about 65 miles of sewer lines throughout the collection system, and a trunk line to the Wastewater Treatment Plant in the City of Willits.
 Township crews have completed a smoke test of the entire Brooktrails sewer system to locate and remove sources of unauthorized inflow into our system and are engaged in an ongoing inspection of the system for infiltration from cracked pipes and displacement due to ground shifting.

 Wastewater collected within Brooktrails Township is treated at the City of Willits Wastewater Treatment Plant.
 The City of Willits Wastewater Treatment Plant is a secondary treatment facility.